thekillertoaster/MC-Home-Control/README.md

 # MC-Home-Control
-A web house-control system for minecraft
+A web-based house-control system for minecraft

 Requirements: A brain, Minecraft, Computercraft (or similar) and a webserver